 What does ATAR mean?

 Your Australian Tertiary Admission Rank (ATAR) tells you which university programs you qualify to enter.
-This provides a quick and simple way to check if you’re likely to gain admission to study for a degree based on how you went in your Year 12 assessments and exams.
+This provides a quick and simple way to check if you’re likely to gain admission to study a program based on how you went in your Year 12 assessments and exams.

 Discover what you can study with your ATAR

-Note that most programs also have specific prerequisites, such as the subjects you needed to complete in Year 12 and the grades you needed to get in those subjects – it’s not all about you, ATAR.
+Note that most programs also have other entry requirements, such as subject prerequisites.
+This means you may need to complete certain subjects in Year 12 and achieve a particular grade in those subjects, to be eligible to study your preferred university program.
+So it’s not all about you, ATAR.

 What if I don’t get the ATAR I need?